 • Determining how the funding that the ICB receives should be allocated to best meet the needs of the population, secure maximum value and best achieve financial sustainability

-• Delivery of corporate functions in support of the organisation and broader health and care system, such as HR, financial payments, emergency preparedness and planning
+• Delivery of corporate functions in support of the organisation and broader health and care system, such as HR, finance, emergency preparedness and planning

 Our Directorate Teams